UModeler/UModeler.github.io/_sources/selectiontools.txt

 Isolated Tool
 ==============

 Selects geometry connected to already selected elements.
-This is often useful when a mesh has disconnected, overlapping parts
+This is often useful when a mesh has disconnected but overlapping parts

 Steps
 --------